DECLASSIFIED · NRG / DFA / EX-26.06 · READING COPY · DISTRIBUTION C

 2 4 7

 First real Senate test.
-The fourth career impeachment fails to convict — between 55 and 58 votes out of the 67 needed, with 4–13 party defectors.
-The coalition holds, but only by single digits.
-CASS starts arguing that the defection-cost-is-unequal point is the thing the federation isn't modeling.
+The fourth career impeachment failed to convict — 55–58 votes out of the 67 needed.
+4–13 party defectors.
+Coalition held, but only by single digits.
+CASS started arguing in earnest that the federation wasn't modeling the asymmetric defection cost — the people with the most to lose were carrying the coalition.

 Senate conviction vote